-(a) REPORT REQUIRED.-Not later than 12 months after the date of the enactment of this Act, the President shall submit to the congressional committees specified in subsection (b) a report on the implementation of section 892.
-The report shall include any recommendations for additional measures or appropriation requests, beyond the requirements of section 892, to increase the effectiveness of sharing of information between and among Federal, State, and local entities.

-(b) SPECIFIED CONGRESSIONAL COMMIT-

-(b) SPECIFIED CONGRESSIONAL COMMITTEES.-The congressional committees referred to in subsection (a) are the following committees:
+(a) REPORT REQUIRED.-Not later than 12 months after the date of the enactment of this Act. the President shall submit to the congressional committees specified in subsection (b) a report on the implementation of section 892.
+The report shall include any recommendations for additional measures or appropriation requests, beyond the require-ments of section 892, to increase the effectiveness of sharing of information between and among Federal, State, and local entities. (b) SPECIFIED CONGRESSIONAL COMMIT-TEES.-The congressional committees referred to in subsection (a) are the following committees: